sfusurge/hacker-portal/supabase.md

   - table being watched needs to be marked "realtime enabled" in cloud console
     - using `.on()` on a non-realtime table seems to break the entire channel, watch out!
   - When triggering change via tRPC, supabase realtime db change event still fires!

+## Security

+Done via Supabase/postgres RLS, or in drizzle/trpc do end point role validations?
+Which one?
+RLS is ideal imo

+## Auth

+Can we do third party auth only?